charlietriplett/OpenA11yEngineer/_checklist-web/html.md

     Enters the page and focuses only interactive elements cntrl +/-: |
     Zooms in/out of the page

 mobile:
   swipe: |
     Focus moves within page
+  pinch: |
+    Page zooms in/out

 screenreader:
   name:  |
     The web page has a unique title
   role:  |
-    na/
+    n/a
   group: |
-    Contains discoverable header, nav, main and footer landmarks
+    Contains discoverable landmarks: header, nav, main and footer landmarks
   state: |
     n/a
 ---
+## Developer notes

+### Start simple: validate your code

+Use the [HTML validator](https://validator.w3.org/nu/) as the foundation for ensuring your page works for everyone.

 ## Code examples

 ### Declare a language

-This affects how the screenreader pronounces words
+This affects how the screenreader pronunciation..

 {% highlight html %}
 <html lang="en">